hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - The generated graph is compared with the 388,146-cycle Micro-YOLO record using normalized layer/path measurements where shapes differ; no unsupported claim is inferred from raw total-cycle ratios between different model sizes.
+- No selected model hot path uses a scalar/generic fallback or avoidable layout, materialization, command, DMA, or RQ pattern identified as a slow path by PMU attribution.
+Exact parity with the native fixture total is not required.
 - Performance reports separate compute, DMA, AFU or Spatz, and stall time.

 ## Phase 6 - Hardening and Release Gates